5 Key Steps for Managing Your Accounts Receivable

 In addition to using Jobber to manage field service workflows and stay on top of invoicing and payments, Ly offers his take on an ideal ‘tech stack’ for running your accounts receivable process end-to-end.

 “First of all, use mobile payments and get paid on-site, as soon as the job is done,” he says.
-“From there, I’d recommend Xero for basic bookkeeping and reconciliation, and Receipt Bank for recording expenses and coding transactions.”
+“From there, I’d recommend [accounting software] for basic bookkeeping and reconciliation, and Receipt Bank for recording expenses and coding transactions.”
 (Editor’s note: you can have employees track expenses in Jobber as a single collection point)

 “If you’re just not comfortable keeping your own books, outsource your AR process to someone who knows what they’re doing,” says Ly.
 “It’s a small additional expense, but it’s a lot cheaper than failing to collect what you’re owed, or a financial reporting mistake that ends up costing you big down the line.”